 But when you look at their returns, you may want to ask yourself why anyone—other than their investors—care.

-As you can see from the following graph, the average return of hedge funds over the past 18 years has greatly lagged a portfolio of 60% global stocks and 40% U.S. bonds.
+The average return of hedge funds over the past 19 years has greatly lagged a portfolio of 60% global stocks and 40% U.S. bonds.

 The Top 5 Hedge Fund Managers

 Nevertheless, there are some hedge fund managers who have done very well.
-According to TipRanks.com, here are the Top 5 Hedge Fund Managers (out of 200), who have made the most money for their investors over the past three years:
+According to TipRanks.com, here are the Top 5 Hedge Fund Managers (out of 200), who have made the most money for their investors over the past three years (data through the end of 2021):

 |Manager||Fund||Portfolio Value ($)||Avg.
 3-Yr.
 Return (%)|